petergriuffin123/arch/README.txt

 sudo pacman -S mesa xf86-video-amdgpu

 nvidia
-sudo pacman -S nvidia nvidia-utils but since nvidia drivers kinda break with kernel updates i'd recommend sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings
+uh if you want the other driver command with the kernel stuff idk then don't run this, you'll fuck your install and you'll have to reinstall arch (huge pain) sudo pacman -S nvidia nvidia-utils but since nvidia drivers kinda break with kernel updates i'd recommend sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings